801labs/website/content/code-of-conduct.md

 * Signs contracts, leases, third-party agreements that bind 801 Labs
 * Signs for equipment checked in or out, such as for fairs/conventions
 * Signs for anything shipped to/from the space
-* Signs Membership Agreements
+* Signs Agreements

 ### Board Treasurer
 * Signs any checks, invoices, or payables
-* Signs Membership Agreements
+* Signs Agreements

 ### Board Member
-* Signs Membership Agreements
+* Signs Agreements

 ## Financial Policy